 Amongst the crazy hype and accolades, the original game has also received a fair share of criticism for not being two-player friendly.
 Five years down the track – voila, 7 Wonders Duel came out.

-Similar to the original game the players lead a civilization by constructing buildings and wonders.
+In the game, the players lead a civilization by constructing buildings and wonders.

-The notable and very welcome change compared to the original game is three ways to win the game:
+The notable and very welcome change compared to the original release is three ways to win the game:

 - Scientific – as soon as the player manages to collect six different scientific symbols